hoodlm/u/README.md

 | Char         | 'a'           | next letter in the alphabet | previous letter in the alphabet |
 | String       | "hello world" | increments each letter      | decrements each letter          |

-Operations on floats are subject to system-dependent floating point rounding; e.g.
+Operations on floats are subject to system-dependent floating point precision; e.g.

 ```
 > 1.23 -;